Kanako-kk/FireEcology/README.md

-#Deciduous Plants are More Hazardous than Previously Found in California Home Ignition Zone🌱
+#Deciduous Plants are More Hazardous than Previously Found in California Home Ignition Zone

 Objective: Does any of these plant characteristics affect live fuel moisture percentage?  <br />